Using the VEX IQ Bumper Switch

 • This sensor can trigger a robot action when pressed or released.

-• The sensor can detect other parts of the robot, such as an arm, when it presses in the bumper.
+• The sensor can detect other parts of the robot, such as an arm, when it presses the bumper.

 Uses of the Bumper Switch on a Competition Robot